-For percutaneous placement, the catheter is inserted in either the subclavian vein or internal jugular vein through a split sheath introducer.
-It has been reported that right side, internal jugular placement is the preferred initial location of consideration for percutaneous insertion.
-69 The patient should be placed in Trendelenburg position with the head turned to the opposite side
+Breakage due to Compression Between the Clavicle and First Rib1 cutaneous placement, the catheter is inserted in either the subclavian vein or internal jugular vein through a split sheath introducer.
+It has been reported that right side, internal jugular placement is the preferred initial location of consideratio for percutaneous insertion.69 The patient should be placed in Trendelenburg position with the head turned to the opposite side of the entry site.